 However, criteria defined in 5.2.2.1.4. below shall not apply if more than a single potential of a part of the high voltage bus is not protected under the conditions of protection degree IPXXB.

-If the test is performed under the condition that part(s) of the high voltage system are not energized, the protection against electrical shock shall be proved by either paragraph 5.2.2.1.3. or paragraph 5.2.2.1.4. for the relevant part(s).
+In the case that the crash test is performed under the condition that part(s) of the high voltage system are not energized and with the exception of any coupling system for charging the REESS which is not energized during driving condition, the protection against electrical shock shall be proved by either paragraph 5.2.2.1.3. or paragraph 5.2.2.1.4. for the relevant part(s).

-For the coupling system for charging the REESS, which is not energized during driving conditions, at least one of the four criteria specified in paragraphs 5.2.2.1.1. to 5.2.2.1.4. shall be met.

 5.2.2.1.1.
 Absence of high voltage

-The voltages Vb, V1 and V2 of the high voltage buses shall be equal or less than 30 VAC or 60 VDC as specified in paragraph 2. of Annex 4.
+The voltages Ub, U1 and U2 of the high voltage buses shall be equal or less than 30 VAC or 60 VDC within 60 s after the impact when measured in accordance with paragraph 2. of Annex 5.

 5.2.2.1.2.
 Low electrical energy

-The total energy (TE) on the high voltage buses shall be less than 2.0 joules when measured according to the test procedure as specified in paragraph 3. of Annex 4 with the formula (a).
-Alternatively, the Total Energy (TE) may be calculated by the measured voltage Vb of the high voltage bus and the capacitance of the X-capacitors (Cx) specified by the manufacturer according to formula (b) of paragraph 3. of Annex 4.
+The Total Energy (TE) on the high voltage buses shall be less than 0.2 J when measured according to the test procedure as specified in paragraph 3. of Annex 5 with the formula (a).
+Alternatively, the Total Energy (TE) may be calculated by the measured voltage Ub of the high voltage bus and the capacitance of the X-capacitors (Cx) specified by the manufacturer according to formula (b) of paragraph 3. of Annex 5.

-The energy stored in the Y-capacitors (TEy1, TEy2) shall also be less than 2.0 joules.
-This shall be calculated by measuring the voltages V1 and V2 of the high voltage buses and the electrical chassis, and the capacitance of the Y-capacitors specified by the manufacturer according to formula (c) of paragraph 3. of Annex 4.
+The energy stored in the Y-capacitors (TEy1, TEy2) shall also be less than 0.2 J. This shall be calculated by measuring the voltages U1 and U2 of the high voltage buses and the electrical chassis, and the capacitance of the Y-capacitors specified by the manufacturer according to formula (c) of paragraph 3. of Annex 5.

 5.2.2.1.3.
 Physical protection